 - To facilitate processing needs such as cooking, brewing, maturation, etc

 - To shield equipment from short term delivery risks for inbound materials

-Value-adding time (by machines) for high speed flow lines is usually less than 1 minute and this is usually only exceeded where there are particular product maturation requirements (eg. enzyme reactions for flavour outcomes).
-Total time in the production line can be affected by particular sequencing needs although this rarely exceeds 12-14 hours.
+Value-adding time (by machines) for high speed flow lines in the process industry, is usually less than 1 minute and this is only exceeded where there are product maturation requirements (e.g. enzyme reactions for flavours).
+Total time in the production line can be affected by sequencing needs although this rarely exceeds 12-14 hours.
 In a flow line, WIP and machine capacities can be manipulated cleverly to achieve optimum total line efficiency and throughput.

-Unfortunately, the notion of balancing a line has become so ingrained from Lean proponents and from paced assembly line environments, that it is often applied to flow lines when it is inappropriate and counterproductive.
+Unfortunately, the notion of balancing a line has become so ingrained from Lean proponents and from paced assembly line environments, that it is often applied to flow lines in the process industry which is inappropriate and counterproductive.
 Again, see What is a flow line and how can it be manipulated for maximum performance? for more information on this topic.

 5 - Application of Improvement Methodologies

-Often, the blind application of Lean tools in food & beverage environments can deliver lackluster results.
-For example, application of 5S in a food & beverage environment, while beneficial from a cultural point of view, can deliver very little operational benefit in a factory that is already heavily regulated from a food safety and hygiene point of view.
+Often, the blind application of Lean tools in process environments can deliver lacklustre results.
+For example, application of 5S in a processing environment, while beneficial from a cultural point of view, can deliver very little operational benefit in a factory that is already heavily regulated from a food safety and hygiene point of view.

-6 Sigma tools have much more applicability in food & beverage manufacturing environments particularly since success with flow lines has more to do with the statistical nature of performance.
+6 Sigma tools have much more applicability in processing environments, when compared to Lean tools, particularly since success with flow lines has more to do with the statistical nature of performance.
 Like any tools though, they must be prioritised and applied with discernment and this can be difficult to achieve in complex flow lines.

 6 - Value Stream Mapping